YujiaWang6/markdown-demo/README.md

 ## Text Formatting

-This paragraph has some *bold text
+This paragraph has some *italics text*